 ‘You are late!!!’

-Having being working in an Izakaya (Japanese bar) for one and a half year, I have seen my Tencho (shop manager) scolding at foreign part time workers for being late for numerous times.
+Having been working in an Izakaya (Japanese bar) for one and a half years, I have seen my Tencho (shop manager) scolding at foreign part-time workers for being late numerous times.
 For the Japanese who have been brought up in such a time-conscious society, sometimes it is hard for them to accept the ‘loose’ attitude to time held by most of the people who are from other countries.
 Therefore, if you want to fit into Japanese society completely, it is crucial for you to understand the value of punctuality in Japan.
 In this article, I will be writing about what is ‘being punctual’ for Japanese and what to do when you are late to your workplace.

-By now, I think you all have understood how Japanese perceive punctuality and knew that being late just even for 1 minutes can be a huge matter in Japan.
+By now, I think you all have understood how Japanese perceive punctuality and knew that being late for even one minute can be a huge matter in Japan.
 Even if you have understood the importance of punctuality, there are still many chances for you to be late for work due to different reasons.
 So what should we do when we know we are going to be late to the workplace?

 This content is restricted to members.
 If you are an existing user, please log in.
 We would love for you to register below.Please Subscribe to Guidable Japan

 Premium Q&A service available to get your questions answered